MicrosoftDocs/Hololens/hololens/hololens1-basic-usage.md

 ### Scroll content in an app window

 Gaze at the content of the app window.
 Tap and hold and then move your hand slightly upwards or downwards to scroll the content.

+## Share your HoloLens with multiple people
+It's common to share one HoloLens with many people or to have many people share a set of HoloLens devices.

+### Share with multiple people, each using their own account

+**Prerequisite**: HoloLens (1st gen) must be [upgraded to Windows Holographic for Business](hololens-upgrade-enterprise.md).

+When they use their own Azure Active Directory (Azure AD) accounts, multiple users can each keep their own user settings and user data on the device.

+To make sure that multiple people can use their own accounts on your HoloLens, follow these steps to configure it:

+1. When you set up the device, select **My work or school owns it** and sign in by using an Azure AD account.
+1. After you finish setup, make sure that the account settings (**Settings** > **Accounts**) includes **Other users**.

+To use HoloLens, each user follows these steps:

+1. If another user has been using the device, press the power button once to go to standby, and then press the power button again to return to the lock screen

+1. Use your Azure AD account credentials to sign in to the device.
+If this is the first time that you have used the device, you have to [calibrate](hololens-calibration.md) HoloLens to your own eyes.

+To see a list of the device users or to remove a user from the device, go to **Settings** > **Accounts** > **Other users**.

+### Share with multiple people, all using the same account

+Multiple users can also share a HoloLens device while using a single user account.

+Users sharing an account will need to ask to recalibrate in the Settings app.
+Read more about [calibration](hololens-calibration.md).

 ## Meet the HoloLens (1st gen) Clicker